Levi Strauss & Co. (LEVI) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Levi Strauss & Co.
-(LEVI) is $18.42, which is $3.41 above the current market price.
-The public float for LEVI is 95.42M and currently, short sellers hold a 9.72% of that float.
-On April 10, 2023, LEVI’s average trading volume was 2.23M shares.
+The average price suggested by analysts for LEVI is $18.42, which is $3.45 above the current market price.
+The public float for LEVI is 95.42M, and currently, shorts hold a 9.72% of that float.
+The average trading volume for LEVI on April 13, 2023 was 2.69M shares.

 LEVI’s Market Performance